 Tell your doctor as soon as possible if...

 Tell your doctor as soon as possible if you notice any of the following:

-high blood pressure, symptoms may include headaches, dizziness, blurred vision, nausea and vomiting
+high blood pressure, symptoms may include headaches, dizziness, blurred vision, nausea

 foamy and frothy urine with swelling of abdomen, legs or eyes